 Braga was one of the places we knew we wanted to visit before we even booked our flights.
-As the biggest city in Northern Portugal, Braga makes an excellent destination for a daytrip.
-It is only a short 55 km drive from Porto and easily accessible by car with a few garages in the city centre.
+As the biggest city in Northern Portugal, Braga makes an excellent destination for a day trip.
+It is only a short 55 km drive from Porto and easily accessible by car with a few garages in the city center.
 However, we started out by visiting the famous sanctuary Bom Jesus de Monte and its imposing Baroque stair case.
 You get fantastic views over the city from here!

 After visiting the church we decided to drive into town and grab some lunch which turned out to be a great decision.
-Braga’s city centre is quite lively and inviting, albeit small.
+Braga’s city center is quite lively and inviting, albeit small.
 You can easily just stroll around or sit in a cafe and indulge in some people watching!

 Also only 55 km from Porto is the small town of Guimarães which is generally regarded the birthplace of modern Portugal.
 It is a truly historic town and best explored on foot.
 The sight which you will want to have a close-up of, is the 12th century castle.
-The first king of Portugal, Afonso Henriques, called it his home and together with the historic centre of the town it is now a UNESCO World Heritage Site.
+The first king of Portugal, Afonso Henriques, called it his home and together with the historic center of the town it is now a UNESCO World Heritage Site.
 The entrance fee is only about 1.5€ so if you are not short on time, we suggest you pop in and take a look 🙂

-Marche de Barcelos
+Day Trips from Porto: Marche de Barcelos

 Should you be in the Braga area on a Thursday morning, we recommend you make a stop-over at the market in Barcelos and sample some of the local produce.
 You can park your car only a few hundred metres away and dive right into the craziness.
 The market is huge and offers anything from socks to picture frames, but we were mostly intrigued by the produce section.
 It is definitely a great place to grab some breakfast!

-Viana do Castelo
+Day Trips from Porto: Viana do Castelo

 Approxiamtely 75 km from Porto lies the sleepy town of Viana do Castelo.
 Take your car up the hill to the Basilica of Santa Luzia and marvel at its sublime facade.
 Then turn around and enjoy the wind in your hair as you enjoy the view over the town, its beaches and the deep blue sea.
 If you are here in the summer, you may even want to pack your swimsuit as the beach here is rather popular and worth checking out!